apokalyptik/fuzzyproxy/README.md

 Fuzzy Proxy
 ===========

-A proxy build specifically for fuzzing images.
+A proxy built specifically for fuzzing images.

 Wait.
 What?
 ===========